Dimss/workshops/hw-operator/README.md

     ```bash
     oc create -f deploy/crds/<YOUR-NAME>.hw.okto.io_v1alpha1_<YOUR-NAME>helloworld_cr.yaml
     ```
-3. Check the `hw-operator` logs, if everything ok, you'll see new `Deployment`, `Service`, `Route` and `ConfigMap` are created by by operator. once the Deployment's pod is ready, try to access to it through the `Route`.
-To get the Route url, run the following command
+3. Check the `hw-operator` logs, if everything ok, you'll see new `Deployment`, `Service`, `Route` and `ConfigMap` are created by the operator.
+    Once the Deployment's pod is ready, try to access to it through the `Route`.
+    To get the `Route` url, run the following command
     ```bash
     oc get route
     ```